oddluck/limnoria-plugins/Tweety/README.md

 /msg <bot> messageparser add global "https?://.*\.?twitter\.com/([^ \t/]+)(?:$|[ \t])" "echo ^ [Tweety twitter --info $1]" /msg <bot> messageparser add global "https?://.*\.?twitter\.com/([A-Za-z0-9_]+)/status/([0-9]+)" "echo ^ [Tweety twitter --id $2]"
 ```

-## About

-All of my plugins are free and open source.
-When I first started out, one of the main reasons I was
-able to learn was due to other code out there.
-If you find a bug or would like an improvement, feel
-free to give me a message on IRC or fork and submit a pull request.
-Many hours do go into each plugin,
-so, if you're feeling generous, I do accept donations via Amazon or browse my [wish list](http://amzn.com/w/380JKXY7P5IKE).

-I'm always looking for work, so if you are in need of a custom feature, plugin or something bigger, contact me via GitHub or IRC.